tschmidt/dotfiles/README.md

 # Terry Schmidt Dot Files

-This is a fork of Ryan Bates' dotfiles.
+These files are heavily influenced by Ryan Bates' dotfiles project.
 You can find his repo [here](https://github.com/ryanb/dotfiles).

 These are config files to set up a system the way I like it.
 It uses [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh).